 - December 2017: User statistics for e-learning course “Essential Elements of Ethics:” Since its launch, 1,375 e-learners from around the world have taken 22,048 modules and 625 certificates for completion of the entire course were issued

 2018 Edition of the International Compilation of Human Research Standards (including Declaration of Helsinki and Belmont Report)

-Project Lead: Carmen Aldinger / Emily Statham
+Project Managers: Carmen Aldinger / Emily Statham